Caleb Powers: Early life

 He was born near Williamsburg, Kentucky.
 He attended the public schools, Union College in Barbourville, Kentucky, the University of Kentucky at Lexington, Kentucky and Centre College in Danville, Kentucky.
-He graduated from the Northern Indiana Normal School and Business Institute (now known as Valparaiso University) in Valparaiso, Indiana and attended the United States Military Academy in 1890 and 1891.
+He graduated from the Northern Indiana Normal School and Business Institute (now known as Valparaiso University) in Valparaiso, Indiana and attended the United States Military Academy at West Point in 1890 and 1891.
+He was discharged due to having weak eyes which led to temporary blindness.

 Powers studied law and was admitted to the bar in 1894 and commenced practice at Barbourville, Kentucky.
-He was the superintendent of public schools for Knox County, Kentucky 1894-1899.
+He was the superintendent of public schools for Knox County, Kentucky 1894–1899.
 He was elected secretary of state of Kentucky in 1899 but was unseated after a contest.

 Assassination of William Goebel

 Powers was convicted of complicity in the assassination of Governor William Goebel (D) in 1900 who had just won the election.
 Goebel was walking to work at the Capitol between two body guards, when assassins opened fire and killed him.
-The prosecution charged that Powers was the mastermind of having a political opponent killed so that his boss, Governor William S. Taylor (Kentucky politician) (R), could stay in office.
+The prosecution charged that Powers was the mastermind of having a political opponent killed so that his boss, Governor William S. Taylor (R), could stay in office.
 Among his attorneys were R. C. O. Benjamin and Frank S. Black.
-Powers was found guilty and sentenced to prison.
+Powers was found guilty and sentenced to life in prison.
 But an appeals court overturned Powers' conviction, though Powers was tried three more times, resulting in two convictions and a hung jury.
 Governor Augustus E. Willson (R) eventually pardoned Powers in 1908 though he had already served eight years in jail.
 While in prison, Powers authored the 1905 book My Own Story.